-Free with Natwest accounts as noted above.
+Free with Natwest accounts as noted previously.
 This is an MTD compliant cloud software which is a handy option if you bank with NatWest and want to invest minimal amounts into a cloud platform.
 It fulfils all basic accounting needs well but will feel lacking in features for businesses beyond this.

 Another free option which is good if you need an alternative to excel to file MTD VAT returns and maintain your ledgers on the cloud.

-The software above is designed for small to medium businesses.
+The software previously is designed for small to medium businesses.
 Larger companies should consider an ERP system such as SAP, Netsuite or a large Sage product which requires more bespoke advice.
 Please approach us if you would like to discuss a larger ERP system further.